lainproliant/bivalve/README.md

+# Bivalve - Bi-Directional Shell Sockets
+This is a library implementing bi-directional shell sockets, a method of IPC where applications send and receive shell-formatted commands over simple TCP sockets.

-This repo shows an example of asynchronous input handling while maintaining a connection with a remote service.
-It also shows effective methods of handling connections and sessions with the `asyncio` socket utilities.
+It also serves as an  example of asynchronous input handling while maintaining a connection with a remote service.
+It shows effective methods of handling connections and maintaining sessions with the `asyncio` socket utilities.

-This example uses a combination of `asyncio` and `select(3P)`.